 5. Put a numeral in each section of the small wheel.

-6. Cut two notches in the cardstock frame as shown in the diagram, a larger one at the top, a smaller one at the side.
+6. Cut two notches in the cardstock frame, a larger one at the top, a smaller one at the side.

 - The opening of the larger cut-out V measures 4 inches (10 cm) across the top.
 The V-shape will match the size of one of the sections created in the larger circle.